Why did I get a message saying that a subscriber was removed from a Mailman list due to a spam complaint?

 My subscriber insists that he or she is not reporting any list messages as spam!

 This is something the subscriber would need to talk to his or her ISP about.
-All the ISPs who forward complaints to us say they do so only when a subscriber explicitly takes action to report a message as spam; it never happens as a side-effect of anything else.
+All the ISPs who forward complaints to us say they do so only when a subscriber explicitly takes action to mark a message as spam; they say it never happens as a side-effect of anything else.